arcus/LIEAF2022_workshop/github_slides.md

 The first thing we're going to do is to create a new repository.
 Please do these steps, as each step of this workshop builds on previous steps.

 --{{1}}--
 Begin by clicking on the plus button in the upper right and choose "New Repository".
 A repository is a directory of files that is version controlled using git.
 So a repository can hold one or many files that you want to track changes on across the life of your work.
+How are we doing, have folks found that plus button and clicked on it?

 --{{2}}--
 Then, please look at all of these arrows and follow along.
 Give your repository a name, without spaces, where you see in the image the orange arrow labeled with the number 1.
-Maybe you already have a topic idea that you want to create education around, so you can name it something that makes sense for your purposes.
-Or you can give it a silly name like test-repository.
+You can give it a meaningful name or just something like test-repository.

 --{{3}}--
 In the second box, where you see the green arrow and the number 2, give a brief description.
 You can always change this later, so don't overthink it.